-- 1. Manuscripts must not have been published previously and must not be under consideration by another publication.
-The editor will consider publishing a complete report following the publication of preliminary findings (e.g., in an abstract) or presentations.
-Include information on previous or duplicate publication or submission of any part of the work to another publication. - All authors must sign a copyright transfer (see below) that accompanies the submission.
-This form should be sent via hard copy to the editorial office. - 3.
+- 1. Manuscripts must be original, not published previously, and not under consideration by another publication.
+The editor will consider publishing a complete report following the publication of preliminary findings (e.g., in an abstract) or presentations. - All authors must sign a copyright transfer.
+This form should be sent via hard copy to the Managing Editor at 308 New York Avenue, Salisbury, MD 21801. - 3.
 The authors must disclose any commercial interest they have in the subject of their study as well as the source of any financial or material support. - 4.
-A copy of institutional review board (IRB) approval (or a letter from the IRB chair stating that approval for the study is not required) is required for any original research article published in JOGNN.
+A copy of institutional review board (IRB) approval (or a letter from the IRB chair stating that approval for the study is not required) is required for any research published in JOGNN.